Modified Wilcoxon-Mann-Whitney tests of stochastic dominance: The one-sided Wilcoxon-Mann-Whitney statistic

 \subsubsection{Asymptotic distribution of test statistic}

-In view of Lemma \ref{lem:approx}, the difference between our test statistic $\hat{S}$ and $T_n^{1/2}\mathcal F(\hat{R})$ is asymptotically negligible.
+In view of \eqref{eq:approx}, the difference between the test statistic $\hat{S}$ and $\displaystyle{T_n^{1/2}\mathcal H(\hat{R})}$ is asymptotically negligible.
 It will be more convenient for us to study the behavior of the latter quantity.
-The null hypothesis of stochastic dominance is satisfied if and only if $\mathcal F(R)=0$.
+The null hypothesis of first-order stochastic dominance is satisfied if and only if $\mathcal H(R)=0$.
 In this case we have